Spartanburg County’s

 Launched

-• Vetted, committed subject matter experts are accessible guide the growth of small and minority businesses across Spartanburg County.
+• Committed subject matter experts are accessible to guide small and minority business growth across Spartanburg County.

 Launched

-• Power Up Spartanburg is connecting small and minority businesses to large employers, helping them become certified and creating the opportunity for transformational business growth.
+• Power Up Spartanburg is connecting small businesses to large employers, helping them become certified and creating the opportunity for transformational business growth.

 Launched